 I think everyone should have an arsenal of chickpea dinner recipes!
 For those nights when you need something fast, don’t have anything thawed, or simply want to add in some more healthy chickpea recipes that are also vegetarian into your weeknight dinner mix!
 With a whopping 28 grams of vegetarian protein per serving, even my meat-loving husband found this meal satisfying.
+Don’t skip the air fryer pita chips, they are a must!
 And bonus, it’s ready in just 20 minutes.
 Sharing all of this, plus some of my other favorite canned chickpea recipes below!

 Did you stumble upon this wondering what to make with chickpeas?
 You’re at the right place.
 I love chickpea meals – they are filling, affordable, and super nutritious.
 This one is inspired by Greek flavors and is made easy in one big skillet.
 The chickpea and cauliflower mixture is then topped with fresh cucumbers and tomatoes and served with a scoop of tzatziki sauce and a side of warm pita.
 It’s SO good!